“The limits of my language are the limits of my world”

 .

-In addition to this, try cultivating artistic influences from things that are not guitar related.
-Francis Bacon the painter probably influenced me at least as much as Hendrix and is a model for me in expressing motion and fluidity through art.
+The painter Francis Bacon probably influenced me at least as much as Hendrix and his works are a model for me in expressing motion and fluidity through art.
 I’m passionate about books and films and I try to adapt anything worthwhile in those experiences into my playing.

 .